disclaimer

 • Date of admission into the facility;

-• Rehabilitation programs underwent by the inmate;
+• Rehabilitation programs undergone by the inmate;

 • Period of the sentence;